 The oldest of these is Liwonde National Park, which offers some of the country’s best game viewing.
 The River Shire flows along its border, allowing for boat safaris as well as 4×4 or walking expeditions.
 The area is home to large numbers of elephants, with hippos and crocodiles populating the river.
-Resident buck include kudu, sable and bushbuck, and lucky guests can spot leopards, hyena and the occasional visiting lion.
-As in many of Malawi’s wildlife oases, the birdlife is greatly varied, and includes everything from weavers to fish eagles and the famous Pel’s fishing owl.
+Resident buck includes kudu, sable and bushbuck, and lucky guests can spot leopards, hyena and the occasional visiting lion.
+As in many of Malawi’s wildlife oases, the birdlife is greatly varied and includes everything from weavers to fish eagles and the famous Pel’s fishing owl.

-A fast emerging destination is Majete Wildlife Reserve, a protected area for recovery and restoration in the south west of Malawi.
+A fast emerging destination is Majete Wildlife Reserve, a protected area for recovery and restoration in the south-west of Malawi.
 Majete’s story is a moving one.
 It was once a prolific wildlife refuge but most of the large game species were eradicated by the late 1990s.
 Thankfully, the African Parks NPO stepped in in 2003 to partner with the government and local communities and rehabilitate the area.
 After a mass translocation of wildlife, tourism development and ongoing conservation initiatives, Majete is now one of the only reserves in Malawi where the big five can be viewed today.